neoforged/.github/primers/1.21.9/index.md

     - `DiscoveryService` - A service that displays the schemas of all services supported by the management server.
     - `EncodeJsonRpcException` - An exception thrown when attempting to encode the json packet.
     - `GameRulesService` - A service that handles communication from the management server about the game rules.
-    - `InvalidParameterJsonRpcException` - An exception thrown when the parameters to the method are invalid
+    - `InvalidParameterJsonRpcException` - An exception thrown when the parameters to the method are invalid.
+    - `InvalidRequestJsonRpcException` - An exception thrown when the request is invalid.
     - `IpBanlistService` - A service that handles communication from the management server about the ip ban list.
     - `Message` - A data transfer object representing a literal or translatable component.
+    - `MethodNotFoundJsonRpcException` - An exception thrown when a 404 error occurs, indicating that the method doesn't exist.
     - `OperatorService` - A service that handles communication from the management server about the operator commands.
     - `PlayerService` - A service that handles communication from the management server about the player list.
     - `RemoteRpcErrorException` - An exception thrown when something goes wrong on the management server.
     - `ServerSettingsService` - A service that handles communication from the management server about the server settings.
     - `ServerStateService` - A service that handles communication from the management server about the current server state and send messages.
+- `net.minecraft.server.jsonrpc.security`
+    - `AuthenticationHandler` - Handles the validation of the authentication token bearer in the request.
+    - `JsonRpcSslContextProvider` - Provides the keystore context for the TLS communication.
+    - `SecurityConfig` - Handles the secret key, from checking basic validaty to generating a new one.
 - `net.minecraft.server.jsonrpc.websocket`
     - `JsonToWebSocketEncoder` - A message to message encoder for a json.
     - `WebSocketToJsonCodec` - A message to message decoder for a json.